alinagrishchuk/node-training/express/README.md

 ---
 # Exercise
 Read the [Response documentation](http://expressjs.com/en/4x/api.html#res) and find out which method should be used to answer based on the `Accept` header.
+Choose two formats for which you answer with response of same type (JSON for JSON request etc.)

 ---
 # Routers